Social Order Maintenance Act

 4. Placing, casting, or launching harmful articles in a way that may jeopardize another person’s body or property.

-5. Spreading rumors in a way that is sufficient to undermine public order and peace.
+5. Spreading rumors in a sufficient way to undermine public order and peace.

-6. Scaring another person by wearing a disguise of mask, or using other ways to a degree of that may undermine safety.
+6. Scaring another person by wearing a disguise or mask or using other ways to a degree that may undermine safety.

-8. Manufacturing, transporting, selling, carrying, or publicly displaying instruments prohibited by the competent authority.
+8. The competent authority prohibits manufacturing, transporting, selling, carrying, or publicly displaying instruments.

-Severe or repeated violations prescribed in the subparagraph 7 and 8 of the preceding paragraph are subject to suspension or termination of business alone or each in combination with other penalties.
+Severe or repeated violations prescribed in subparagraphs 7 and 8 of the preceding paragraph are subject to suspension or termination of business alone or each in combination with other penalties.

 Article 64